Italy–United States relations

-Italy and the United States enjoy warm and very friendly relations.
+Italy and the United States enjoy friendly relations.
 The United States has had diplomatic representation in the nation of Italy and its predecessor nations, the Kingdom of Sardinia and then the Kingdom of Italy, since 1840.
 However, in 1891 the Italian government severed diplomatic relations and briefly contemplated war against the US as a response to the unresolved case of the lynching of eleven Italians in New Orleans, Louisiana, and there was a break in relations from 1941 to 1943, while Italy and the United States were at war.

 After World War II, Italy became a strong and active transatlantic partner which, along with the United States, has sought to foster democratic ideals and international cooperation in areas of strife and civil conflict.
 Toward this end, the Italian government has cooperated with the United States in the formulation of defense, security, and peacekeeping policies.

 Under longstanding bilateral agreements flowing from NATO membership, Italy hosts important U.S. military forces at Vicenza and Livorno (army); Aviano (air force); and Sigonella, Gaeta, and Naples—home port for the U.S. Navy Sixth Fleet.
 The United States has about 11,500 military personnel stationed in Italy.
 Italy hosts the NATO Defense College in Rome.

-In addition to close governmental, economic and cultural ties, according to Pew Research global opinion polls, Italy is one of the most pro-American nations in the world, with 70% of Italians viewing the United States favorably in 2002, increasing to 78% in 2014; according to the 2012 U.S. Global Leadership Report, 51% of Italians approved of U.S. leadership under the Obama Administration, with 16% disapproving and 33% uncertain.
-On the other hand, according to the Best Countries survey by U.S. News & World Report, Italy is among Americans' favorite countries, ranking fourth overall in 2024.